 Located in southern Europe, Italy is one of the most densely populated countries in the region.
-Italy is a culturally rich country brimming with opportunities.
-It is a highly sought-after destination by international students who want an immersive academic experience in the heart of Europe.
+It is a culturally rich country brimming with opportunities and a highly sought-after destination by international students who want an immersive academic experience in the heart of Europe.

 Italy possesses a highly diversified culture that provides a multifunctional experience for students applying to the country.
 Not only this, but the country hosts exceptional educational institutes at all levels catering to students of varying backgrounds and academic fields.
 Furthermore, Italy is preferred by international students due to the relatively low tuition fees, which ensure that students are relieved of any financial burden.

 The official language is Italian and is heavily used to communicate in casual and professional settings.
-However, international students seeking to study in Italy can do so despite not knowing the national language since the English Language is also used to study and teach across the nation.
-So, if you want to upscale your academic experience, keep reading to learn more about the language requirements in Italy for international students!
+However, international students seeking to study in Italy can do so despite not knowing the national language since the English language is also used to research and teach across the nation.
+So, if you want to enhance your academic experience, keep reading to learn more about the language requirements for international students in Italy!

-International students choosing Italy as their study destination must provide proof of language.
+International students choosing Italy as their study destination for higher education must provide proof of language.
 Italian language tests are required at the time of application to determine the student’s skill level.
 Some universities accept English proficiency tests depending on the program opted for.
-Students are to be graded on their respective proficiency tests for the admissions to proceed.
+Students must be graded on their proficiency tests before admissions can proceed.

 Italian Language Tests for International Students